Listen to What the Man Said: Reception

-The song was also included on the numerous greatest hits compilations, including 1987's All the Best!, 2001's Wingspan: Hits and History and 2016's Pure McCartney.
+The song was also included on the numerous greatest hits compilations, including 1987's All the Best!, 2001's Wingspan: Hits and History, 2016's Pure McCartney and 2025's Wings.
+It was also featured on The 7" Singles Box in 2022.
 However, it was not included on the 1978 Wings compilation, Wings Greatest.

 The song title inspired "Listen to What the Fans Said", a letters column in the Wings Fan Club magazine, Club Sandwich.